pytroll/pyresample/docs/source/concepts/resampling.rst

 Pyresample also offers a standalone bilinear algorithm that existed before gradient search.
 It is based on the same k-d tree as the nearest neighbor algorithm described above.
-Due to its use of the k-d tree it is able to handle non-contiguous data.
+Due to its use of the k-d tree it is able to handle arrays that do not preserve the geographic topology of the data.
 It is currently limited to xarray DataArray with dask arrays as inputs.
 The current implementation currently requires getting multiple nearby neighbors for every output pixel and then doing a bilinear interpolation between the four nearest surrounding pixels.
 This typically uses a lot of CPU and memory.
-For contiguous data, it is recommended to use the gradient search algorithm.
+For topology preserving data, it is recommended to use the gradient search algorithm.

 Bucket
 ^^^^^^